Nonclassicality in correlations without causal order: Antinomicity

 \subsection{Sets of correlations}

-We define the following sets of correlations in a scenario without global causal assumptions: \textit{deterministically consistent correlations}, \textit{probabilistically consistent correlations}, \textit{quantum process correlations}, and \textit{quasi-consistent correlations}.\footnote{One could also consider defining a set of ``generalised probabilistic process correlations", namely, correlations that arise from a general process framework where the local theory is assumed to be neither a classical probabilistic theory nor operational quantum theory, but a generalised probabilistic theory (GPT).
-However, in the absence of a concrete framework for such a theory that naturally generalizes process matrices, we restrict ourselves largely to correlations within the process matrix framework.
-Nonetheless, we do define quasi-consistent correlations to formally capture the possibility of correlations that are outside the process matrix framework and that could come from a generalised probabilistic process framework.}
+We define the following sets of correlations in a scenario without global causal assumptions: \textit{deterministically consistent (or nomic) correlations}, \textit{probabilistically consistent correlations}, \textit{quantum process correlations}, and \textit{quasi-consistent correlations}.\footnote{One could also consider defining a set of ``generalised probabilistic process correlations", namely, correlations that arise from a general process framework where the local theory is assumed to be neither a classical probabilistic theory nor operational quantum theory, but a generalised probabilistic theory (GPT).
+However, in the absence of a concrete framework for such a theory that naturally generalizes process matrices, we restrict ourselves largely to correlations within the process-matrix framework.
+Nonetheless, we do define quasi-consistent correlations to formally capture the possibility of correlations that are outside the process-matrix framework and that could come from a generalised probabilistic process framework.}